openstack/nova-specs/specs/newton/implemented/get-me-a-network.rst

   * JSON schema definition for the request body data if allowed

-    * The server create API schema will be more restrictive with the network uuid field which must be one of 'none', 'auto' or a specific uuid.
+    * The server create API schema will be more restrictive with the **networks** object which must be a list or enum with value 'auto' or 'none'.

     ::